RagnarB83/ash-documentation/docs/setup.rst

 If you are impatient and want to get ASH going immediately without all features enabled.
 Make sure you have a suitable Python interpreter available, ideally in a conda/mamba environment (see above).
 For OpenMM functionality, you need to install OpenMM via conda/mamba.
-See below.
+See section C.

+*Option 1:*

-Option 1 : Install ASH via pip (recommended):
+Install ASH via pip (recommended):
 This will also add the Numpy and geometric dependency.

 .. code-block:: shell